 Void – similar to refund but can be done if funds were not yet captured.

-Payment processing infrastructure
+Payment processing flow

 The infrastructure of online payment processing is a little bit more complicated than you might imagine.
 For the customer, it’s represented by a small window, or a separate website, where they have to pass through the checkout.
 But actually, processing involves several financial institutions, or tools, verifying the transaction data on both ends, allowing the customer to complete the purchase in a few seconds.